Social enterprise cafes, restaurants, coffee & catering in Melbourne: so many choices!

 I love Victoria’s capital city Melbourne, and I love supporting social enterprise cafes and restaurants whenever we’re out and about.
 Melbourne is known for its cafe culture and foodie scene, and now the amount of ethical and responsible choices is so big, you’ll struggle to sample them all in one trip!

-Listed below are the cafes, restaurants, coffee stands and catering companies who put people over profit and really make a difference with their work.
+Listed below are the cafes, restaurants, coffee stands and catering companies who put people over profit and still serve up amazing food and drinks.

 Social enterprise cafes and coffee stands in Melbourne